rajat-haldar/lending_club_case_study/README.md

 ## Conclusions
 - Driving factors (or driver variables) which are strong indicators of default:

-1.DTI
+1. DTI
-2.Grades
+2. Grades
-3.Interest Rate
+3. Interest Rate
-4.Annual income
+4. Annual income
-5.public record bankruptcies
+5. public record bankruptcies
-6.Employment Length
+6. Employment Length
-7.Loan Term
+7. Loan Term

 - Other observation on the loan dataset:

-1.Borrowers with more annual income, having less public record of Bankruptcy.
+1. Borrowers with more annual income, having less public record of Bankruptcy.
-2.Borrowers having more Public Recorded Bankruptcy are more prone for defaulting.
+2. Borrowers having more Public Recorded Bankruptcy are more prone for defaulting.
-3.Borrowers with lower grades like E,F,G are likely to default.
+3. Borrowers with lower grades like E,F,G are likely to default.
-4.Very high Debt to Income value ratio are more likely to default.
+4. Very high Debt to Income value ratio are more likely to default.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->